wokwi/wokwi-docs/docs/parts/wokwi-analog-joystick.md

 | SEL          | any digital pin          | 2                |
 | GND          | GND                      |                  |

-To use the Joystick in Arduino, connect the VERT and the HORZ pins to analog pins (A0...A6), and configure these pins as input.
+To use the Joystick in the Arduino simulator, connect the VERT and the HORZ pins to analog pins (A0...A6), and configure these pins as input.
 Read the joystick position using `analogRead()`.

 ```cpp
 #define VERT_PIN A0